department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 **By mail**

-Send the completed form to the benefit office.
-See benefit office addresses below.
+Send the completed form to one of the benefit office addresses below.

 **In person**
 <br>